aleksandarbabic/NodeRestStarter/README.md

-Rest service initially built for AdobeHunt application.
+NodeJS REST service with MongoDB integration.

 Rewritten with native mongodb driver for node.